sravindr1/tensorflow_bike_classification/README.md

 # tensorflow_bike_classification

+* To run train.py use command **python train.py /path/to/dataset/directory** in the terminal
+* To run test.py use command **python test.py /path/to/dataset/directory** in the terminal

 This project aims at building a CNN to classify bike images into either road bike class or a mountain bike class.
 The project consists of one train.py for training the CNN.